gabomartini/VM-Managing/README.md

 ## Task 3: Set up and configure Azure Virtual Machine Scale Sets.

-In this task, you will deploy an Azure virtual machine scale set across availability zones.
-VM Scale Sets reduce the administrative overhead of automation by enabling you to configure metrics or conditions that allow the scale set to horizontally scale, scale in or scale out.
+In this task, you will set up an Azure virtual machine scale set spanning multiple availability zones.
+VM Scale Sets streamline automation by letting you define scaling rules based on metrics, enabling automatic expansion or reduction of resources.

 1. In the Azure portal, search for and select "Virtual machine scale sets" and, on the Virtual machine scale sets blade, click "+ Create".
 2. On the Basics tab of the Create a virtual machine scale set blade, configure the following settings: Subscription, Resource group, Virtual machine scale set name, Region, Availability zone, Orchestration mode, Security type, Scaling options, Image, Size, Username, Password.
 Then, go to Networking.